cselab/pypi4u/README.md

 	return time*theta[2]*math.cos(theta[0]*time) + theta[1]*math.sin(time)

 ```

 Finally the data file is a text file that contains a list of input values and corresponding output values (function evalutions).

+**[PRIORS]** - In this section the user is able to set the prior probability density functions.
+The prior probability distribution functions can either be normal or uniform.
+In this case the prior for the first parameter would be a normal probability distribution with a mean of 4 and a standard deviation of 2.
+The prior of the second parameter would also be a normal probability distribution, but with a mean of 1 and a standard devation of 2.
+The error prior defines the prior knowledge aviliable in regards to the noise that

+**[log-likelihood]** - In this section the

 ### CMA Parameters
 Besides setting the common parameters, the user must also define parameters specific to the implementation.
 The CMA parameters, which are stored in `CMA_parameters.par` file, are the following: